Maurice Clarett: Tiger Rugby

-On May 17, 2013, it was announced that Clarett would make his rugby debut for the Columbus affiliate of Tiger Rugby at The Ohio Rugby Sevens Invitational on May 25, 2013 in Mechanicsburg, Ohio.
+On May 17, 2013, it was announced that Clarett would make his rugby debut for the Columbus affiliate of Tiger Rugby at The Ohio Rugby Sevens Invitational on May 25, 2013, in Mechanicsburg, Ohio.
 It was subsequently reported that Clarett would not play with the team as their practices did not fit with his schedule.

 Arrests and convictions

 Robbery conviction

 On January 1, 2006, police announced that they were searching for Clarett in relation to two incidents of armed robbery that took place outside the Opium Lounge dance club in Columbus.
 Allegedly armed with a .45 caliber handgun, Clarett robbed two people and then escaped in a white SUV with two unidentified persons.
 Clarett reportedly made off with only a cell phone valued at $150 belonging to one of the victims.

-Said Jim Tressel, his former coach at Ohio State, "I hope it's not true, but beyond that, I don't know much, but my reaction is, I was sad."

 Clarett turned himself in to police shortly after 9 p.m., EST, on January 2, just as the Buckeyes were defeating Notre Dame in the Fiesta Bowl in Tempe, Arizona, the very bowl game in which Clarett last played college football.
 He faced two counts of aggravated robbery.
 He was later released on $50,000 bond.

 On February 10, 2006, Clarett was indicted by a Franklin County grand jury on two counts of aggravated robbery with gun specifications and five other counts.
 If convicted, he would be sentenced to up to 25 years in prison.
 His attorneys said that he denied every allegation, saying Clarett "intends to fight this indictment with the same vigor and resolve he displayed in taking OSU to a national championship."

 On February 22, 2006, Clarett pleaded not guilty to aggravated-robbery charges.
 He was released on $20,000 bail until his trial began.

 On July 26, 2006, Clarett fired his lawyers, William Settina and Robert Krapenc, two weeks before his trial date.
 The privately retained attorneys had filed a motion two days earlier saying they wanted to withdraw their counsel, claiming that Clarett was not paying their fees or cooperating in his defense.

-At a status hearing held on August 9, 2006 pertaining to the January charges, Franklin County Common Pleas Judge David Fais increased Clarett's bond to $1.1 million.
+At a status hearing held on August 9, 2006, pertaining to the January charges, Franklin County Common Pleas Judge David Fais increased Clarett's bond to $1.1 million.
 This was due to Clarett's arrest earlier that morning (see below).
 On August 10, 2006, Fais ordered an additional status hearing which was held on August 11, 2006.
 This hearing had not been requested by either the prosecution or Clarett's defense team but was requested by Fais himself.
 At the hearing, Fais delayed the trial until September 18, 2006, revoked the $1.1 million bond in the case and ordered Clarett to undergo a mental health evaluation.